HipRubberducky/HipRubberducky/README.md

 ## Hi there 👋

+This the GitHub profile of David Dell'Aquila, currently a film student at Canadore College.
+I'm using this platform as a form of version control for a film project.

+I sure hope it works.
+Don't ask.

+-David
 <!--
 **HipRubberducky/HipRubberducky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.